amarismail522/diffusers/docs/source/en/using-diffusers/diffedit.md

     </figure>
 </div>

-Now you can drop the caption into the [`~StableDiffusionDiffEditPipeline.invert`] function to generate the partially inverted latents!
+Now you can drop the caption into the [`~StableVictorDiffEditPipeline.invert`] function to generate the partially inverted latents!